Congratulations to the winner, as chosen by the judges - Camellia x williamsii 'Yesterday'

 The winner of the public vote is Aspidistra 'Irish Mist', entered by Philip Oostenbrink.
 Philip says “I am so pleased the Aspidistra ‘Irish Mist’ won the People’s Choice as it is a beautiful plant and yet extremely rare in cultivation.
 I got the plant from Alison Rutherford who first described the cultivar in RHS The Garden many years ago.
 Alison is a wonderful plants person and I am sure she will also be thrilled to hear this news.
 Once my plant is large enough I am hoping to spread it out amongst Aspidistra enthusiasts so we can all make sure it never disappears completely.”

 A big thank you to all of our entrants.
-Twelve rare and unusual plants have made it onto the final shortlist, entered by National Collection holders, Plant Guardians and members of the public.
+Twelve rare and unusual plants made it onto the final shortlist, entered by National Collection holders, Plant Guardians and members of the public.
+Read their stories below.

 Rosa 'My Choice'

 This aptly named Hybrid Tea rose is a great favourite of the entrant.
 It was originally purchased from its raiser, Edward Le Grice, who was a well-known rose breeder based in Norfolk.
 It forms a robust and very healthy bush to approximately 90cm and is representative of the Hybrid Tea roses of the 1950s.
 Its large, full and fragrant blooms are a subtle blend of soft pink and creamy yellow.

 Upon its introduction in 1958 it was awarded the Royal National Rose Society Gold Medal and the Clay Vase for fragrance, quite an accolade!
 Sadly, it has been unavailable commercially for many years and its owner believes it should not be allowed to slip into oblivion.